International Men’s Day UK: Previous Years

 - who said what and why

-Last year, over the month of November there were over 60 events and celebrations from a Parliamentary debate to community events, business events, student events, political events, conferences, film launches and exhibitions – the most anywhere in the world.
+Over the month of November there were over 60 events and celebrations from a Parliamentary debate to community events, business events, student events, political events, conferences, film launches and exhibitions – the most anywhere in the world.

 There were over 40 events and celebrations from community events and business events to student events and political events.
 There was also huge media and social media coverage including a debate in Parliament.
 You can see who did what last year here and view an overall summary of the Day here.